How To Stop Hating Your Body

 Chronic body dissatisfaction is an epidemic.
 Have you ever looked at a picture of yourself from a long time ago and lamented how you would love to look like that again?
 Then, when you think back to how you felt about your body at the time you realize you didn’t like your body then either?
-I have seen people lose 50, 75 and 100 pounds and still dislike their body.
+I have seen people lose 50, 75, and 100 pounds and they still dislike their bodies.
 If weight loss doesn’t do it, how do you recover from chronic body dissatisfaction?

-Consider these 9 steps to recovery:
+Consider these nine steps to recovery:

 6. Let the fantasy go.
 Everyone wants something someone else has.
 Skinny people aren’t happier because they are skinny.
-They have their own laments which may be related to their bodies or other aspects of life.
+They have their own laments that may be related to their bodies or other aspects of life.
 Regardless of what you yearn for, accept that you are who you are and that a constant striving for something different may be interfering with your ability to feel truly fulfilled in life.

 7. TLC.
 Sometimes we neglect aspects of our lives we dislike.
 For example, the person who hates their job slogs through the day, putting in the least effort necessary until it’s time to go home.
 Is this your approach to your body?
 Even if you hate the way your body looks, take the best care of it as possible.
 Give it the exercise, sleep, and good nutrition it deserves.
 When body dissatisfaction leads to body neglect, a vicious cycle is created that leads to poor physical and mental health.

 8. Loving Your Body Is Not Complacency.
-On the other hand, some people feel like they have to dislike their body or else they will lose motivation to exercise and eat healthy.
+On the other hand, some people feel like they have to dislike their body or else they will lose motivation to exercise and eat healthily.
 This belief, even though it might keep you motivated to make healthy choices, locks you into a cycle of dissatisfaction.
 You can love your body and still treat it as a work in progress.
 These things can co-exist.